sagemath/trac_to_gh/Issue 6188.md

 # Issue 6188: [with patch, needs review] Add more files in sage/rings/number_field to reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6188

 Original creator: davidloeffler